 $600 - International

-Alternative Breaks will travel to work with El Pueblito, a non-governmental and non-profit organization located on a beautiful field surrounded by the mountains overseeing the Irazú volcano.
+Alternative Breaks will travel to Cartago, Costa Rica to work with El Pueblito, a non-governmental and non-profit organization located on a beautiful field surrounded by the mountains overseeing the Irazú volcano.
 The organization offers programs and services for children, teens, and women in crisis due to sexual harassment and domestic violence.
 The group will be working on educational activities with the children, mostly English teaching and tutoring, and potentially a small construction project.

-In order to apply: Must have a passport that is valid until at least October 15, 2016.
+In order to apply: Must have a passport that is valid until at least October 1, 2016.

-Participants on this trip will be volunteering at Crisis Nursery Kids, which provides temporary care for young children in order to help prevent child abuse and neglect.
+This team will be volunteering at Crisis Nursery Kids, which provides temporary care for young children in order to help prevent child abuse and neglect.
 The group will serve by giving the children individual attention from rocking and playing to feeding and dressing at the 24-hour shelters.

-Rising Above the Storm: Rebuilding Homes and Lives
+Beauty Through the Eye of the Storm: Rebuilding Homes and Lives

-[in collaboration with the Office of Multicultural Student Affairs]
+[In collaboration with SMU Multicultural Student Affairs]

 Empowering Students through an Education in Exploration

-This group will work with the Roots and Wings Community School.
+This team will work with the Roots and Wings Community School.
 The school is very understaffed, so volunteers are crucial to creating a positive classroom experience.
-While at Roots and Wings over Spring Break 2014, SMU Breakers spent a majority of their time tutoring and teaching mini lessons in classrooms.
+While at Roots and Wings over Spring Break 2016, SMU Breakers spent a majority of their time tutoring and teaching mini lessons in classrooms.
 They also repainted the school’s entry hallway and helped with outdoor landscaping and remodeling.
 SMU students are able to serve as role models for younger children as well as truly inspire and positively influence the lives of many children.

-[in collaboration with SMU Outdoor Adventures]
+Saving the Sea: Sea Turtle Habitat Restoration [in collaboration with SMU Outdoor Adventures]

+This group will volunteer to rescue, rehabilitate sea turtles and restore their natural habitat.
 PLEASE NOTE: Participants will be camping outdoors in tents for the majority of this trip.
 While you do not need to be an experienced camper to apply, full consideration should be given to the camping-nature of this trip.